What are the college admission tests, and how do they differ?

 While Hanover High School does not offer Advanced Placement courses, many students take Advanced Placement (AP) Exams in a variety of subjects.

 - Should I take the SAT or the ACT?

 - Should I take the SAT or ACT more than once?

 We strongly recommend that junior students take the PSAT in the fall, offered October 11th, 2017.
 Juniors may sign up for the PSAT in the counseling office between September 11th and October 6th, 2017.
-The cost is $22.
 The benefit of doing so now is that it will give juniors the experience in taking the particular test(s).
-All juniors will take the SAT on March 21, 2018 in accordance with the state testing requirement.
+All juniors will take the SAT in March in accordance with the state testing requirement.

 For those students who are considering applying to certain competitive colleges and universities – for example, the Ivy League and the University of California system – they will need to submit 2 separate SAT Subject Test scores; some schools, however, will now accept ACT’s in place of SAT Subject Tests.
 We strongly recommend that these students take the SAT Subject Tests in the spring

 Generally, if a student is applying to a school on the East Coast or the West Coast, then they will submit their SAT.
 (And many times, they’ll want the SAT Subject Tests as well.)
 If they are applying to a school in the Midwest, they will submit their ACT score.
 There are numerous exceptions to this statement, as most schools state that they will accept either.
 Ultimately, the students themselves are responsible for knowing the test requirements of the schools to which they are applying.